glynawe/Vanilla/kete.md

 An *abstract type* is a type whose definition is not yet given.
 An abstract type can be used in an interface to denote an abstract type, or in a module to allow a record type to contain pointers to itself.
 An abstract type must be defined before it can be used in a module, either by a full type definition or a functor type constraint.

 Arrays begin at element 0.
 An array with no specified dimension is an *open array* which may have any length.
 An open array's length can be found using the standard function `len`.
-An open array type may only be used as the type of an parameter or as the target of a pointer type.
+An open array type may only be used as the type of a parameter or as the target of a pointer type.

 Record, `fn` and `ref` types are *reference types*.
 A reference points to data of its type or `null`. `fn` names references to functions. `ref` names pointer types.
 Pointers only reference dynamically allocated data.